Amatsu Shrine: History

 Amatsu Jinja claims to have been founded during the reign of the semi-legendary Emperor Keikō (71 to 130 AD) in the Kofun period.
-Historical records state that Emperor Kōtoku (596-694 AD) had prayers said at this shrine, and its name appears in the Engishiki records compiled in 927 AD as the major shrine of ancient Kubiki County in Echigo, although it is by no means certain that the current Amatsu Shrine is actually the same shrine as is mentioned in these ancient records.
+Historical records state that Emperor Kōtoku (596-694 AD) had prayers said at this shrine, and its name appears in the Engishiki records compiled in 927 AD as the major shrine of ancient Kubiki County in Echigo, although it is by no means certain that the current Amatsu Shrine is the same shrine mentioned in these ancient records.
 In 1611, the Tokugawa shogunate awarded the shrine a stipend of 100 koku for its upkeep.
-After the Meiji restoration and the establishment of State Shinto, the shrine was originally designated as a "county shrine", but was later raised in status to that of a prefectural shrine (県社).
+After the Meiji Restoration and the establishment of State Shinto, the shrine was originally designated as a "county shrine", but was later raised in status to that of a prefectural shrine (県社).

 The Heiden of the shrine is an irimoya-style 7 x 5 bay building with a thatch roof built in 1662.
 The Haiden is a gabled 3x2 bay structure with a copper roof built in 1797.